PostHog/posthog.com/contents/blog/temporal-exports.md

 ## Our new export system

-We needed this work for exports to be a "first-class" feature in PostHog.
-With this structure in place:
+We needed this work for exports to be a first-class feature in PostHog.
+With this structure in place, we:

-1. More work can go into improving the performance of exports.
+1. Spend less time spent on firefighting.

-2. Less time spent on firefighting.
+2. Can focus more on export performance

-3. We have better visibility into how workflows are failing or lagging and can target solutions to these problems.
+3. Have better visibility into how workflows are failing or lagging and can target solutions to these problems.

-Having a reliable, transparent, and performant export system enables us to further improve our customer data platform and warehouse functionality which is key for us to succeed in the long term.
+Having a reliable, transparent, and performant export system enables us to further improve our customer data platform and [warehouse functionality](/docs/data-warehouse) (currently in private beta), which is key for us to succeed in the long term.

 ## Further reading